 The silence of my true Self was always there.
 Even when the world around me and within became noisy and my body wasn’t still at all — the underlying silence never left.

 The peace found in the space within my heart began to spill over — until the essence of every experience became a prayer.

 Words carried there faded with the light of the presence of my own healer Self.
 The urge to look outward for relief in times of challenge was replaced with the understanding beyond thought found within and reflected outward.

 I began by taking the reigns of my own healing journey, while dropping the struggle at the same time.
 Help showed up as needed, but it was when I really began to live from my inner heart space that I began to experience tenderness.
-I focused on being my inner healer and living […]

 A different quality of thought arose whenever I chose to return to the wordless prayer in my heart.
 I liked the natural quieting within that seemed to grow each time I returned to this wordless space.